Thank you for attending!

 Creativity, innovation, and collaboration have become the mantra of 21st century skills.
 How do we teach − and more importantly − nurture these skills in an atmosphere of core curriculum, COPPA rulings, tight budgets, and a steady influx of junk-food media?
 The simple answer is through play.

-Sandbox Summit 2015 will tweak your creativity and pique your imagination as we look at the ways learning and life can be enhanced by remixing traditional toys and technology, the techniques of gaming, playground rules, stories, pictures, songs and smiles.
-Together, let’s prove how much more fun we can have − and how much more effective we can be − when we play.
+Sandbox Summit 2015 tweaked creativity and piqued imaginations as speakers looked at the ways learning and life can be enhanced by remixing traditional toys and technology, the techniques of gaming, playground rules, stories, pictures, songs and smiles.
+Together, we proved how much more fun we can have − and how much more effective we can be − when we play.

 32 Vassar St Cambridge, MA 02139 Neighborhood: Kendall Square/MIT (617) 577-8812